daib13/daib13.github.io/_posts/2018-07-20-icml2018-compression.md

 ---
 layout: poster_list
 title: Compressing Neural Networks Using the Variational Information Bottleneck
+categories: projects
+src: /blogs/20180720_icml2018_compression_imgs
 ---

 <h2 align="center">{{page.title}}</h2>
+<p>This poster introduces our work about compressing neural networks in a less formal fashion to help you gain a big picture of our work.
+For a formal version, please check our <a href="http://proceedings.mlr.press/v80/dai18d/dai18d.pdf" target="_blank">paper</a>.
+You can also refer to the <a href="https://arxiv.org/abs/1802.10399" target="_blank">arxiv version</a> for more technical details including all the proofs and mathematics.</p>

 <h3>1.
 Outline</h3>
 <ul>
   <li><a href="#background">Background</a></li>